BerndiVader/MythicAnimatorStands/readme.md

 # AnimateStands 4 MythicMobs
 build up on Bram Stout's ArmorStandAnimator Class, thx alot to him.
 Requires MythicMobs 4.0.0 or higher

+*** 10.3.2017 update: added negate option for anim files.
+If this is set all positions of the armorstand (expect the World Position itself) will be negated.
+For compatibility with some animation programs.

 ### How to install?
 Stop your server and copy the mmArmorStandAnimator.jar file into your plugins folder.
 After that restart the server.